ScienceBasedTargets/SBTi-finance-tool/docs/rest_api.rst

 3. Enter the following command and hit enter::

-    docker run -d -p 5000:8080 sbti/sbti_tool:latest
+    docker-compose up

 .. image:: restapi-deploy-windows-2.png
     :width: 500px
     :align: center
     :alt: alternate text

+.. note:: This command assumes that your command prompt is currently in the same directory as the docker-compose.yml file that you downloaded earlier.

 4. This commando starts retrieving the latest version of the tool and will expose it at localhost:5000
-5. Open your browser and go to http://localhost:5000 to access the tool
+5. Open your browser and go to http://localhost:5000 to access the tool.
+If you're running the UI, the UI will be on http://localhost:5000 and the API on http://localhost:5001

 .. image:: restapi-deploy-windows-3.png
     :width: 500px